Nash equilibria for non zero-sum ergodic stochastic differential games: Setup

 \begin{remark} In the game we consider, both players control the drift.
 In \cite{Ham_Mu} the authors considered the case where the resulting $R(u,v)$ can be unbounded, but is of linear growth with respect to the underlying process $\{X_t\}_{t \geq 0}$.
-However, since we are in the ergodic framework, we restrict our attention to the bounded case. \end{remark}
+However, since we are in the ergodic framework, we restrict our attention to the bounded case.
+While Isaac's condition is arguably natural, we should note that there has been work on stochastic differential games without this assumption (see for example Buckdahn, Li and Quincampoix \cite{BuckdahnLi}). \end{remark}

 \begin{remark} One may also notice the similarity between the generalised Isaac's condition and the definition of a saddle point.
-Indeed, one could think of part (i) of Assumption \ref{Isaacs} as ensuring the existence of Nash equilibrium controls on the infinitesimal scale. \end{remark}
+Indeed, one could think of part (i) of Assumption \ref{Isaacs} as ensuring the existence of Nash equilibrium controls on the infinitesimal scale.